Verticordia apecta: Description

-Verticordia albida is a slender, erect shrub with a single main stem and which grows to a height of between 20 and 45 cm.
+Verticordia apecta is a slender, erect shrub with a single main stem and which grows to a height of between 20 and 45 cm.
 Its leaves differ from each other, depending on their position on the plant.
 The lower leaves are linear in shape, triangular in cross-section and 3-9 mm long.
 Those further up the stems are elliptic in shape and about 7 mm long.
 Leaves near the flowers are elliptic or egg-shaped with the narrower end towards the base and triangular in cross section.

 The flowers are few in number, arranged in some of the upper leaf axils on stalks 9-19 mm long.
 The sepals are deep pink and 4 mm long including their lobes and fine white fringe.
 The petals are roughly circular in shape, deep pink, 4 mm long with four to six main long pointed lobes and many smaller lobes.
 The style is about 0.3 mm long with short hairs around its end.
 Flowering time is mostly in November to January.